A Quantitative Study of SMS Phishing Detection: Discussion

 \subsection{Recommendations}

-\textbf{Mobile Users need more education on short codes.} Our analysis revealed that while 313 participants clicked on the sender in real messages, this led to (152/313) of those messages being incorrectly identified as fake and (62/313) caused uncertainty.
-Notably, messages with short codes showed lower average engagement levels, suggesting it contributed to increased skepticism among users.
-While short codes have been shown to be able to be spoofed, they are typically safer than regular phone numbers.
-Educating users on their role in preventing fraud is essential.
+\textbf{Mobile Users need more education on short codes.} Our analysis revealed that while participants clicked 313 times on the sender in real messages, this led to (152/313) of those messages being incorrectly identified as fake and another (62/313) caused uncertainty.
+Notably, messages with short codes showed lower average comfort levels and likely interaction rates among participants.
+While short codes have been shown to be able to be spoofed, they are more difficult to spoof than regular phone numbers, and are generally considered safer~\cite{shortcodespoofing}.

-\textbf{Brands should do more to make their links recognizable.} We recommend that brands use clear and easy to associate links with their business.
-In our testing, a real Microsoft password reset SMS with a unique link shortener (aka.ms) had an average accuracy of 34.3\%.
-Over half of participants (114/214) identified aka.ms, as causing them to feel less comfortable with the SMS.
-For users unfamiliar with Microsoft's owenership of aka.ms, such shortened links may seem ambiguous and suspicious.
-Among those who identified the URL, 69.2\% incorrectly marked it as fake.